Muffinaa/Muffinaa/README.md

 About me:

 Student, Programmer, and a professional procrastinator.
 Linux enthusiast, and a fan of Arch Linux.
 Did I mention I use Arch Linux?
-I despise Debian based distros and it's users.
-Windows users too.

 Technologies, Programming languages, and other shit I know: